-6. China, although not a member country of the OECD, opted to participate in the Country Reviews and hosted a visit in March 2007.
-The reviewers comprised two OECD secretariat members, and academics and policy makers from Australia, England, Ireland and Switzerland.
+China, although not a member country of the OECD, opted to participate in the Country Reviews and hosted a visit in March 2007.
+The reviewers comprised two OECD secretariat members, and academics and policy makers from Australia, Ireland, Switzerland and the United Kingdom.
 The team is listed at Appendix 1.

-The Participation of China
+1.2 The Participation of China

-7. China's participation in the OECD Review is being coordinated by the State Ministry of Education in Beijing.
+China's participation in the OECD Review was coordinated by the State Ministry of Education in Beijing.
 The China Country Background Report (CBR) for the OECD Review was prepared by the National Centre for Education Development Research (details provided in Appendix 2).

-8. The Review Team is very grateful to the authors of the CBR, and to all those who assisted them in providing an informative, analytical and policy-oriented document.
+The Review Team is very grateful to the authors of the CBR, and to all those who assisted them in providing an informative, analytical and policyoriented document.
 The CBR covered themes such as: the background and content of tertiary education reforms; the structure of the tertiary education system; tertiary education and the labour market; regional development and tertiary education; the role of tertiary education in research and innovation; tertiary education financing; and the challenges faced in assuring quality, preparing graduates for work and further learning, achieving equity, and strengthening capacity for institutional governance and system steering.
 Major issues identified in the CBR and taken up in this Country Note, include: